-Grants are external resources designed to support the development of new and innovative initiatives that address diverse needs, moving the College forward in its efforts to improve the lives of our students.
-We in the Grants Department want to help the College recognize the potential of what it has to offer and find the resources to run with it, to emerge as a regional and national leader in higher education while remaining committed to our institutional mission, our values and our community.
+Grants are external resources designed to support the development of new initiatives that address diverse needs, moving the College forward in its efforts to improve the lives of our students.
+We in the Grants Department are committed to helping the College recognize the value of what it has to offer, facilitating innovative ideas, and finding the resources to make things happen, emerging as a regional and national leader in higher education while remaining committed to our institutional mission, our values and our community.

 The Grants Department supports faculty, staff and administrators in numerous ways, including: